megalus/django-google-sso/.junie/guidelines.md

 Project runs on a virtualenv inside WSL.
 Python interpreter can be found using command `poetry env info`.

 Test runner is `pytest`.
-To run can use command `make test`.
+To run can use command `make tests` to run all or `make test <path>::<test>`, but you need docker to runs these commands.
+Without docker, activate the virtualenv and run `pytest -v` directly.

-Always use the latest version of `django`.
+Always check code for the `django` versions defined in pyproject.toml.

 Always use type hints in the code.
 Always use TypeDicts for dictionaries.